Changdao/BigNumberTreeMap/README.md

 A binary tree based map (aka dictionary) data type for Javascript, keeping keys sorted at all times.
 Provides `O(log n)` average case performance for inserting, retrieving and removing values.

 ## Installation
-`TreeMap.js` works with Node and in the browser.
+Works with Node and in the browser.

 ### Node
 Install via `npm install treemap-js`.
 Then access the TreeMap like this: